-The cerebellum also helps your body master movements that involve practice and fine-tuning in addition to physical skill.
-This process is called motor learning and refers to a wide range of movements – from breathing and walking to riding a bicycle or playing an instrument.
+The cerebellum also helps your body master movements that involve practice and fine-tuning.
+This process refers to a wide range of movements – from breathing and walking to riding a bicycle or playing an instrument.

 Eye movement control

-In addition to controlling body movement and motor learning, the cerebellum is also important for your vision.
-Namely, it helps your brain take full control of voluntary eye movements, thus allowing for better eye-to-hand coordination.
-On top of that, the cerebellum plays a part in peripheral vision.
+The cerebellum is also important for your vision.
+It assists in the control of voluntary eye movements and allows for better eye-to-hand coordination.
+It also plays a part in peripheral vision.

 Does The Cerebellum Play A Role In Thinking?